CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/add-widgets-advanced/step-2.html)

-#### `viewportHistogram` vs `globalHistogram`
+#### `viewportHistogram` vs `sampleHistogram`

-The map below combines both `viewportHistogram` and `globalHistogram` expressions to compare the information returned for viewport vs global feature calculations.
-If you interact with the map, you'll see how the bars for `globalHistogram` remain static, while the ones for `viewportHistogram` change depending on the features present in the viewport.
+The map below combines both `viewportHistogram` and `sampleHistogram` expressions to compare the information returned for viewport vs global feature calculations.
+If you interact with the map, you'll see how the bars for `sampleHistogram` remain static, while the ones for `viewportHistogram` change depending on the features present in the viewport.

-What you may notice is that if you zoom out, the `viewportHistogram` chart doesn't match the `globalHistogram` chart.
-This is because the data returned for the `globalHistogram` is a random sample (as is the case for all other global expressions in CARTO VL).
+What you may notice is that if you zoom out, the `viewportHistogram` chart doesn't match the `sampleHistogram` chart.
+This is because the data returned for the `sampleHistogram` is a random sample (as is the case for all other global expressions in CARTO VL).
 Therefore, in this case, we're comparing the viewport data with a representative sample of the whole dataset.

 <div class="example-map">
   <iframe